 - REVENUE & PAYMENT

-3.1 During the Term, Partner will be paid the percentage of Adjusted Gross Revenue indicated on the Partner Enrollment Form.
-Topple shall make such payments within a certain number of days (as indicated on the Partner Enrollment Form) after the end of any calendar month during which Topple collects Revenue.
+3.1 During the Term, Partner will be paid the percentage of Adjusted Gross Revenue indicated on the Topple Publisher Application.
+Topple shall make such payments within a certain number of days (as indicated on the Topple Publisher Application) after the end of any calendar month during which Topple collects Revenue.
 For the avoidance of doubt, Revenue is net of, inter alia, fees for third-party data services integrated into Topple’s platform, invalid clicks/impressions, and advertiser and agency discounts/rebates.

 3.2 Partner must promptly provide Topple completed and accurate tax forms and all other similar materials Topple requires, which may include tax form W-8BEN, W-8BEN-E or W-9 if applicable (collectively all such forms and materials, “Tax Materials”).
 Notwithstanding anything set forth to the contrary in this Agreement, Topple may (a) withhold payments owed to Partner hereunder without penalty or late fee until Topple has received Partner’s Tax Materials, and (b) deduct any applicable withholding taxes payable by Topple from payments owed to Partner by Topple hereunder as required by law.
 Once Topple has received the Tax Materials, Topple will use commercially reasonable efforts to pay any amounts not paid to Partner pursuant to the foregoing subsection (a) as soon as reasonably practicable.
 All payments to Partner shall be subject to withholding for income taxes and similar deductions, as required by applicable law.